-If a child receives 2 or more instances of being sent to another class (area in the school) in a week then they will go to see the Head/Assistant Head and a text/phone call will then be sent home.
-Parents will be asked to come in for a meeting (socially distanced) with the Head.
-This makes sure that we are working with parents to help support their child's behaviour sooner rather than allowing the situation to develop.
+If a child receives 2 or more instances of being sent to another class in a week then they will go to see the Head/Assistant Head and a text/phone call will then be sent home.
+Parents will be asked to come in for a meeting with the Head.
+This makes sure that we are working with parents to help support their child's behaviour.